elucian/bee/syntax/overview.md

 ## Control Flow

-Bee has 2 control flow statements { when, cycle }:
+Bee has 3 control flow statements { when, cycle, trial }:

 ### When